Open-and-Sustainable/NILU-Beamer-Template/README.md

 ```latex
 \setbeamertemplate{blocks}[rounded][shadow=true]
 ```
+---
+## Author
+Riccardo Boero - ribo@nilu.no

-### License
+## License
+This template is published under the MIT License.
 This Beamer theme is not an official NILU product.
-However you can extend, modify, and adapt it to your institution and the needs of your presentations.
+You are free to extend, modify, and adapt it to your institution’s visual identity and the needs of your presentations.